Eufranio/ClaimTweaks/README.md

     * Toggles the weather state of the claim (sets it to always clear if raining or vice versa)
 * /ctweaks setTime [time]
     * Sets the time of players on the claim that you're in to `time`, in ticks.
 See the Minecraft wiki for exact values.
 Ex: `/ctweaks setTime 6000` will set the time to half day.

+### Download
+You can download this plugin on Ore: https://ore.spongepowered.org/Eufranio/ClaimTweaks

 **If you find any issues, report them to the plugin's issue tracker.
 If you want, you can donate for me trough PayPal, my paypal email is frani@magitechserver.com**.